 The Equipment that Would Allow Enron to Provide the Same Services as Before

 6. If Enron were allowed to install dual-socket adaptors at the University sites, it would be able to provide the same data and services that it has before.
-Dual-socket adaptors are rather simple.
 A dual-socket adaptor plugs into the socket where a meter normally plugs in.
 On the front of the adaptor, there are two sockets.
-One meter (the utility meter) plugs into one of the sockets; another meter (Enron's ) plugs into the other socket.
-Thus, the dual-socket adaptor is like an adaptor that would allow you to plug-in two different appliances into one wall socket.
+One meter (the utility meter) plugs into one of the sockets; another meter (the University’s) plugs into the other socket.
+Thus, the dual-socket adaptor is similar to an adapter that allows you to plug-in two different appliances into one wall socket.

 7. The dual-socket adaptors that Enron has sought to install at the Universities are wired in series so that the same electricity goes through both meters.
-Thus, the two meters (both Enron's and the utility's) receive and measure the same amount of electricity.
-On Enron's side of the dual-socket adaptors, Enron would install the same meters that it has always used at each of the University sites.
+Thus, the two meters (both the University’s and the utility's) receive and measure the same amount of electricity.
+On Enron's side of the dual-socket adaptor, Enron would install the same meters that it has always used at each of the University sites.
 Thus, its ability to read the meter, gather data from the meter, analyze the data, and provide the data to the Universities would be exactly the same as before.

 8. The reason that Enron would have to install dual-socket adaptors is because SoCal Edison cannot read some of the meters that Enron has used at the Universities.
 Thus, Enron would have to install dual-socket adaptors so that SoCal Edison can attach their meter and Enron can simultaneously operate the same meter that has been in place, thus providing identical data as before.
 PG&E can read some of the meters that Enron has installed at the Universities.
 Thus, for those meters, no dual socket adaptor is needed.
 The same meter can stay in place, allowing PG&E to provide electricity and gather the data it needs and allowing Enron to gather the same data it has been gathering for the Universities.
-For other meters, PG&E cannot read the Enron meters, and dual-socket adaptors would be needed so that Enron could obtain the same data as before, analyze it, and report it to the University.
+For other meters, PG&E cannot read the University’s meters, and dual-socket adaptors would be needed so that Enron could obtain the same data as before, analyze it, and report it to the University.

 9. The use of dual socket adaptors to provide redundant metering (the use to which they would be put in this situation) is a common and standard practice throughout the United States.
 Almost all utilities in the country, to one degree or another, use dual socket adaptors, including the California utilities.